bimdata/documentation-old/doc_sphinx/getting_started/api.rst

 .. tip::

-    You can also do this tutorial with our Postman collection!
+    You can also do this tutorial with our Postman collections!
+        * The full API collection: https://documenter.getpostman.com/view/7460463/SzKTvyVR
+        * The BIMData's Examples collection: https://documenter.getpostman.com/view/7460463/SzKbLFKH

 Once you have created your app, you have a *client_id* and a *client_secret*.
 You can exchange them for an access token through an HTTP call.